yaml/yaml-spec/spec/spec.md

 to be different, independent tags.
 By convention, fragments are used to identify different "variants" of a tag, while "**`/`**" is used to define nested tag "namespace" hierarchies.
-However, this is merely a convention, and each tag may employ its own rules.
+However, this is merely a convention and each tag may employ its own rules.
 For example, Perl tags may use "**`::`**" to express namespace hierarchies, Java tags may use "**`.`**", etc.

 YAML tags are used to associate meta information with each [node].
-In particular, each tag must specify the expected [node kind] ([scalar], [sequence], or [mapping]).
+In particular, each tag must specify the expected [node kind] ([scalar], [sequence] or [mapping]).
 [Scalar] tags must also provide a mechanism for converting [formatted content] to a [canonical form] for supporting [equality] testing.
-Furthermore, a tag may provide additional information such as the set of allowed [content] values for validation, a mechanism for [tag resolution], or any other data that is applicable to all of the tag’s [nodes].
+Furthermore, a tag may provide additional information such as the set of allowed [content] values for validation, a mechanism for [tag resolution] or any other data that is applicable to all of the tag’s [nodes].